jingyuanli001/RFR-Inpainting/README.md

 This is the environment for our experiments.
 Later versions of these packages might need a few modifications of the code.

 Although our method is not limited to any specific CUDA and cudnn version, it's strongly encouraged that you use the latest version of these toolkits.
-It seems that the RFR-Net could run slowly in older CUDA version due to its recurrent design.----
+It seems that the RFR-Net could run slowly in older CUDA version due to its recurrent design.

 ## Pretrained Models